kentywang/-jigg-lysp-puff-/README.md

   - Fixed.
 We need to evaluate `()` as a self-evaluating expression.
 - Now infinite loop when GCing, and also if delete symbol, corrupted data.
   Why?
+    - A: we have cycles in env!
+Because defined functions have env in it.
+Need to mark seen nodes.
+  - Why unexpected type tag?
+Corrupted data?
+- Okay, so if I leave out cleanup_element, I still see unexpected type tag after GC.
+If I leave it in, I also get corrupted symbols.

 ### Lessons learned
 - Creating a parser was quite a task on its own.
 Even for that alone I'm proud of my work.